 In most rear-end cases, the insurance company will “accept liability” for the accident.
 Meaning that they admit that their insured was negligent or at fault for the accident.
 Don’t stop worrying yet though.
 Even if you were rear-ended, that does not mean the insurance company will agree to settle your claim for fair value.
 There are plenty of other ways for the insurance company to dispute your claims.
-It is important that you retain a good personal injury lawyer to guide you through the claims process, for more information contact us today.
+It is important that you retain a Columbus car accident lawyer from The Jones Firm to guide you through the claims process, for more information contact us today.

 National Highway Traffic Safety Administration’s Traffic Safety Facts Annual Report https://cdan.nhtsa.gov/SASStoredProcess/guest